T-Python-Feb-24/UNIT-1_PROJECT/README.md

  - type in vehicle plate number to give a ticket.
  - type in violaten description.
  - type in violation fine amount.
+ - type in the date of the violation.

 ### For your project.
 Edit this README.md file to include your own project name,  overview, user stories, and usage.